programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Now that you have your manifests, you must also host them somewhere, just like your images.
 On GitHub, you can follow the same steps for hosting manifests as you did for uploading and hosting your images.

-Open the "manifests" folder in your GitHub repository and upload all of your downloaded manifests.
-Open each manifest file to correct the `@id` so that it reads: "hhttps://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/manifests/`YOUR MANIFEST NAME`/".
+Open the `manifests` folder in your GitHub repository and upload all of your downloaded manifests.
+Open each manifest file to correct the `@id` in line 3 so that it reads: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/manifests/`YOUR MANIFEST NAME`.json”.

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!